A refreshing take on the electric toothbrush.

 The bristles are soft, but the brush head is oversized in my opinion.
 Much larger than a regular manual toothbrush and sort of dwarfs the brush heads you find on an Oral-B electric toothbrush.

 I use Oral-B brushes on a daily basis and using the FOREO was a little strange.
-The brush head is really big in my opinion and you have to adjust slightly to get to get to tight sports in the mouth and your back teeth particularly, to feel like you are cleaning them properly.
+The brush head is really big in my opinion and you have to adjust slightly to get to tight spots in the mouth and your back teeth particularly, to feel like you are cleaning them properly.

 A nice level of flex in the head too means the brush does not feel too rigid in use.
 The fact that the back of the brush head is coated in silicone it is softer on the cheeks and the ridges on the back actually help clean them too.

 Using sonic pulse technology, the ISSA 2 delivers 183 high intensity pulsations per second, that just shy of 11,000 per minute.
 This is not as intense as some of the big brand electric toothbrushes, but still a lot more movements than any human can create in the same time.

 Use the + and – icon to find an intensity that works for you.
 You have 16 power settings to choose from.
 Compared to the original ISSA, that is an extra 8 options to choose from.

 The brush remembers your preference until you change it.

 I can’t honestly see the benefit of 16 different settings.
 8 was more than enough in my mind.
 You can detect the subtle power/speed differences, but it can be a bit of a faff to press the + and – buttons to change it.
 It is a lot of clicks if you want to go from the lowest to the highest setting for example.

 Whilst not essential, unlike Sonicare brushes that have LED’s to show what intensity setting you are using, there is no such option on the ISSA 2.